 "My ministry context is broad, diverse and sometimes unpredictable.
 The academic and personal reflection components of the program continually enhance my ability to serve in new ways.
 The ecumenical setting is a bonus as it helps to be reminded that God comes to people in different ways and all should be respected."
 The Reverend Angela Shepherd, Episcopal Diocese of Maryland, Baltimore, MD.

 "I'm not the same person I was when I started the D.Min. program a year ago, because I have been stretched to view my surroundings with complexity and multiculturally.
 I feel I am evolving, growing and changing to be the leader in Christ's church fulfilling a continual call."
-The Reverend Sara Thiessen, Zwingli United Church of Christ, Belleville, WI.
+The Reverend Sara Rabe, Zwingli United Church of Christ, Paoli, WI.

 McCormick welcomes international students to the Ecumenical Doctor of Ministry Program.
 Prospective International Students are encouraged to carefully study the curricula and the admissions requirements for the program prior to submitting an application.

-Would you like additional information on Doctor of Ministry programs at McCormick?
+Would you like additional information on the Masters Level and Doctor of Ministry programs at McCormick?

 "Questions?"
 Contact information for admissions